-All taxiing surfaces are no parking zones, as well as the area around the fire department exits and on all designated driving surfaces.
+All taxiing surfaces are no parking zones, as well as the area around the fire department exits and on all designated driving surfaces (Exception: Removal of FOD).

 Stopping, parking, or working behind vehicles that can drive in reverse is not allowed.